Art exhibition spaces

 The gallery is often booked months ahead so if you are interested in exhibiting please submit a Booking Request Form with your proposed exhibition and preferred dates, or email the Arts Advisor, Rosie Salas, at [email protected] with this information.

-We are keen to connect art exhibitions with Library or Council activities when we can, and may discuss timing and possible activities to achieve this.
+We're keen to connect art exhibitions with Library or Council activities when we can, and may discuss timing and possible activities to achieve this.

-Please note that the Paraparaumu Library Art Space is booked at times for regular Library and Arts exhibitions, and may also be required for other Council activities such as local elections.
+Note that the Paraparaumu Library Art Space is booked at times for regular Library and Arts exhibitions, and may also be required for other Council activities such as local elections.
 This means that we may not be able to allocate your preferred time slot or that we may have to reschedule your exhibition.

 There is no charge for rent nor is commission charged on sales.
 Please read the Library Policy governing the sale of items.